 How does it work?
 Holding the bar with a shoulder-width overhand grip, hand with your arms straight.
 Engage your abs and keep your legs clamped together.
 Point your toes ahead of you so that you curve into a C shape.
 Focus on your abs raising upwards instead of your arms or legs and lift until your chest reaches the bar before slowly lowering yourself.

-This is another one that has made its way from the mats to many a Crossfit box.
+This is another one that has made its way from the mats.

 Handstands, though difficult to master at first, open you up to a warm-up and warm-down exercise that seriously puts your core to work, reaches your lower abs where many crunches may not, as well as developing your balance, symmetry and shoulder strength.
 More than that, you will at last look like one of those people on the mats in a gym that really must know what they’re doing.

 A true test of strength and poise, these are performed on parallel bars and rings and make you look exactly like all stock images of a real gymnast if you can hold the pose long enough to take a picture.
 These will put your hips, lats, triceps and abs to the test like no other.

 How are they done?
 If you don’t have access to rings or bars you can perform these with large squared-off dumbbells.
 You need to begin in an L-shape, sitting upright with your legs out straight in front of you.
 Take hold of the rings or bars and raise yourself so that your arms are straight

 Sit in between parallel bars or parallets, holding on to the bars.
 (If you don’t have access to either piece of equipment, you can use a pair of hexagonal dumbbells on the floor instead.)
 Straighten your arms, pulling your shoulders down away from your ears as if you’re doing a reverse shrug.
 Bend your knees toward your chest, and lift your legs and glutes off the floor until your feet are even with your hips.
 Hold this for 30 seconds.
 Then lower back down to the starting position.